MainaJoseph/MainaJoseph/README.md

 # Hello there! 👋 I'm MainaJoseph 🦦

 Welcome to my GitHub profile!
-I'm a software developer with a keen interest in NEXTJS, JavaScript, TYPESCRIPT, and React.
-I'm also currently learning and exploring the world of other exciting technologies
+I'm a passionate software developer with a strong focus on cutting-edge technologies such as NEXTJS, JavaScript, TypeScript, and React.
+I'm also on an exciting journey of exploration and continuous learning in the vast world of tech.

 ## Technologies I'm Proficient In:
 - Next.js